weswigham/not.js/README.md

 };
 ```

-The result object is built as tags appear. _Do.
-Not.
-Mix.
-Async.
-Calls.
-With.
-Sync.
-Calls._ You will likely have experience
+The result object is built as tags appear.
+Don't mix async and sync calls - The template will probably
-unexpected results, as the templates build apparently random orders.
-Use promise chaining or the like to execute
+build in an unexplected order.
+Use promise chaining or the like to execute chunks of async template in
-chunks of async template somewhat predictably.
+a known order.

 Doing the same thing with a lot of things in the scope object but still within an implied context:
 Scope object passed in the options object: